top of page

 According to a company called Embark that provides DNA testing for breeders, the average "coefficient of inbreeding" or COI, for the Miniature Schnauzer breed runs around 26%.
 All of my breeding dogs are tested through this company and I have numbers ranging from 28% to 49%.
 Yet if I look at a 5 generation pedigree on my dogs, many times there are no common ancestors.
 I believe that the reason Embark's average for the breed runs so low is because many of the breeders that use Embark are the same breeders that are breeding for parti/liver/merle/toy and all of those dogs have been crossed with another breed fairly recently which will lower the amount of homozygous genes which is what they use to determine the percentage.

 The thing to realize with inbreeding is that it will bring out the best and worst because it will double up on traits that are there genetically but that only get expressed when they come from both parents (see the "Short lesson on genetics).
-So if those parents exceptional with no hidden issues, then the puppies should be exceptional.
+So if those parents are exceptional with no hidden issues, then the puppies should be exceptional.
 Any bad traits within the pedigree that are not expressed could come to the forefront in the puppies.
 However, this can happen when dogs are not closely related as well since all breeds have issues that are common within the breed that were probably carried within the founding dogs.
 So outcrossing (breeding two dogs of the same breed that do not appear to be related according to their pedigree) is more palatable to people because inbreeding is morally gross to them but does not always necessarily mean that the offspring are more likely to be healthy.
-Those unrelated dogs could be carrying the gene for the same defect but not expressing it and then when bred together it is doubled up which affects the offspring.
+Those dogs that appear to be unrelated could be carrying the gene for the same defect but not expressing it and then when bred together it is doubled up which affects the offspring.
 All in all, breeding is a crapshoot!
 Two healthy individuals, whether related or not, can produce unhealthy puppies.

 If you're considering a puppy from a very close breeding, you should definitely be asking about the health and temperament of those common ancestors as well as other offspring and whether or not this breeding has been done before and what the results were and the age of those puppies.
 Why did they choose to do this close breeding?
 Was it intentional where they hoped to produce outstanding dogs as similar to that common ancestor as possible? (good answer) Was it an accidental breeding that they are just trying to make the best of? (sh*t happens and honesty is the best policy) Or was it just a case of convenience where they own both dogs and it was easier/cheaper than finding another male to breed to?
 (FYI - this answer would immediately turn me away from this "breeder")